Automotive Quality Management Standard

 - Evidence of being a potential supplier to a customer requiring TS 16949 could include a Request For Quotation issued to the organization or the organization being on a current bid list of the TS 16949 subscribing customer.

-In addition to the ISO/TS 16949:2009 technical specification, the IATF established a governing document called “Rules for Achieving and Maintaining IATF Recognition.”
-The 4th Edition “Rules” were published 1 October 2013 and took effect on 4/1/14, and include criteria for the registrar, registrar audit process, auditor qualification, certification requirements, and expectations for the registering organization.
+In addition to the IATF 16949:2016 technical standard, the IATF established a governing document called “Rules for Achieving and Maintaining IATF Recognition.”
+The 5th Edition “Rules” were published November 1, 2016 and took effect on January 1, 2017, and include criteria for the registrar, registrar audit process, auditor qualification, certification requirements, and expectations for the registering organization.
 The “Rules” mandate a two-stage process for registration.

 Stage 1, the “Readiness Review,” is conducted on-site for a minimum of one or two days.
 Its single purpose is to determine whether an organization may proceed to a Stage 2 registration audit.
 The Stage 1 audit is required even if the organization has elected to undergo a Pre-Assessment Audit.
 Furthermore, each value-added site must be independently assessed for readiness.
 Stage 2 is the full registration audit, and it must take place within 90 days of the Stage 1 visit.
 If it is not feasible to proceed with the Stage 2 audit within that 90-day period, a second Stage 1 audit must be conducted.